janis-rullis/vb/jim-backup/README.md

-# VB script for backing up documents and e-mail.
+# VB script for backing up documents and e-mail

 Was specially created for clients that were rarely in the office and their data needed to be backed-up to the local server.
 The task could not be scheduled so a user-friendly interface and data reliable solution were required.